What is a biomass boiler?

 Both standalone wood burning stoves and biomass boilers will need a vent, designed specifically for wood fuel appliances, with sufficient air movement for proper operation of the stove.
 Your existing chimney can be fitted with a lined flue, which is relatively inexpensive.

 It is really important when burning any type of hydrocarbon fuel (natural gas, coal, biomass) that you install a carbon monoxide detector in your home.
-In theory if all the fuel is 100% burned you produce heat, water and carbon dioxide, but in reality not all of the fuel burns, so you sometimes produce gases like carbon monoxide, which can be deadly.
-With all these precautions in place, you will be able to make full use of all the benefits a biomass boiler can bring.
+In theory if all the fuel is 100% burned you produce heat, water and carbon dioxide, but in reality not all of the fuel burns.
+This means sometimes harmful gases like carbon monoxide can be emitted, which can be deadly.
+As long as you have a working carbon monoxide detector, you will be able to make full use of all the benefits a biomass boiler can bring.

-- Savings in carbon dioxide emissions are significant – up to 9.5 tonnes per year when a wood boiler replaces a solid (coal) fired system or electric storage heating.
+- Biomass fuels are considered a renewable fuel – the carbon dioxide they produce when they are burnt is offset by the carbon dioxide they absorb while they are growing.
+Savings in carbon dioxide emissions are significant – up to 9.5 tonnes per year when a wood boiler replaces a solid (coal) fired system or electric storage heating.

 - There are increased maintenance requirements with this technology; for instance the wood pellets must be loaded on a regular basis to ensure it continues to provide energy.
 In addition, the ash bins need to be emptied from time to time.